Hopkins Library: The beginnings

 In 1910, the population of the Village of West Minneapolis, as Hopkins was first called, was 3,022.
 But the settlement was bustling: The Minneapolis Threshing Machine Company, which moved to the village in 1887, was manufacturing harvest equipment for farmers throughout the western prairie; the raspberry farms were thriving—and bars, churches, banks and other businesses were sprouting up everywhere.
 But something was missing from the village: There wasn't a library.
 In 1912, The Women's Improvement League, led by Mrs. W. B. Anderson, convinced city officials that space for a library should be set aside in the newly built city hall building on 8th and Excelsior Avenue (now Main Street).
 Three rooms were reserved, and soon the league and Hopkins high alumni stocked books, organized shelves and began children's story hours.
 The first librarian of this volunteer-based library was Lillian Wheeler.
 By 1915, the village had budgeted $700 a year to fund this young library, and there were some 800 books on the shelves.
 About 458 were checked out each month and, in just three years, 1,050 library cards were issued.

 Children's story hours were put on by the League with up to 175 children attending.
 Along with donated and purchased English-language books, a collection of 1,200 Czech-language books were donated by the Western Bohemian Fraternal Association of Glen Lake.
-This was very helpful for the large population of Czechoslovakians that immigrated to Hopkins to work for the threshing machine company, in the raspberry fields and for businesses opening in the village.
+This was very helpful for the large population of Czechoslovaks that immigrated to Hopkins to work for the threshing machine company, in the raspberry fields and for businesses opening in the village.
 The Czech-language books were a source of pride for the immigrants, as well as a reminder of their Bohemian heritage.